![]() |

 Bernese Mountain Dog Club of the Rockies Meetings

-Pack Hike, 2011 Although drafting is the Bernese Mountain Dog's traditional work our breed can also excel as a pack dog.
-Berners are already eligible to participate in the Greater Swiss Mountain Dog club's pack dog events and BMDCR member Ron Abbott has earned the WPD pack dog title with his dog, Steiger.
-Ron led five Berners and a Sammy on a pack hike this June 5th on the Colorado Trail.
-Orthopedics Presentation at the July Meeting
+Pack Hike Although drafting is the Bernese Mountain Dog's traditional work our breed can also excel as a pack dog.
+Berners are already eligible to participate in the Greater Swiss Mountain Dog club's pack dog events and Ron Abbott has earned the WPD pack dog title with his dog, Steiger.
+Ron led five Berners and a Sammy on a pack hike this June on the Colorado Trail.

 Because of the Berner's large size, most owners find some obedience training to be a necessity.
 Starting training early, before a puppy has attained adult size and assertiveness, makes the process much easier.
 As part of the BMDCR's effort to promote responsible ownership among its members, the club strongly encourages all members to give their dogs at least basic obedience training.
-To help Berner owners appreciate their dogs' many abilities, we have offered clinics on basic obedience training and solving problem behaviors, as well as agility workshops, an ongoing series of draft (carting) classes, and several herding instinct certification tests.
+To help Berner owners appreciate their dogs' many abilities, they have offered clinics on basic obedience training and solving problem behaviors, as well as agility workshops, an ongoing series of draft (carting) classes, and several herding instinct certification tests.

 In addition to earning formal obedience titles, a significant number of BMDCR dogs pass the AKC Canine Good Citizen Test each year.
 The BMDCR has put on its own CGC test in the past; the test is also available through many other area dog clubs.

 Since becoming an AKC recognized club in 2008 the BMDCR has held an independent specialty show each Fall.
-In conjunction with the show, we also offer a variety of activities (e.g., educational programs, a banquet, and a hospitality suite) for Berner fanciers.
+In conjunction with the show, they also offer a variety of activities (e.g., educational programs, a banquet, and a hospitality suite) for Berner fanciers.

 BMDCR members frequently participate in educational showcases for the general public and actively seek out opportunities to demonstrate the benefits of having a well-trained dog, through participation in such activities as obedience and carting demonstrations, parades, and pet therapy.

 If you are dealing with a problem situation with your dog--whether related to health, behavior, or training--the BMDCR has experienced people who can advise you.
-We can also refer you to training classes in your area.
+They can also refer you to training classes in your area.

 The BMDCR is committed to helping breeders produce the best Bernese Mountain Dogs possible, whether show dogs, working dogs, or pets--dogs that not only conform to the breed standard but that are also both physically and temperamentally sound.
-We have many experienced breeders in our club who are glad to offer assistance to people just getting started.
+They have many experienced breeders in who are glad to offer assistance to people just getting started.
 They can help the novice breeder decide whether a dog is of breeding quality, as well as provide advice about stud selection, breeding, whelping, puppy rearing, placement, and contracts.

 The BMDCR actively supports research and data collection efforts toward the goal of eliminating several serious health problems that afflict Bernese Mountain Dogs.
 The International BMD Database was started in the 1980's by the San Francisco Bay Berners, another regional club, to collect data on health problems, longevity, and other concerns in the breed.
 The BMDCA took over administration of the database several years ago.
 In 1994 the BMDCA launched the Berner-Garde Foundation, a nonprofit, tax exempt foundation, to further develop the database through continuing data collection, verification, and dissemination to interested parties (breeders and researchers).
 The BMDCR encourages all club members, both breeders and owners, to submit data on their dogs.